 Understanding the Risks

 Tobacco smoke contains a dangerous mix of more than 7,000 chemicals, hundreds of which are toxic.
-Seventy of these chemicals have been shown to cause cancer.
+Seventy of these chemicals have been proven to cause cancer.
 Smoking causes many chronic diseases, such as lung cancer, heart disease, and respiratory diseases such as emphysema, chronic bronchitis, and pneumonia.
 There are many other ways in which smoking can negatively affect your health:

 - Smoking increases the risk of developing diabetes by 30% or higher

 - Even people who smoke fewer than five cigarettes a day can show signs of early cardiovascular disease